DEMENTIA CARE THERAPIST 🡦

 • I'm not sure if I need ongoing therapy or just a one-time consultation.
 How do I decide?

-If you have a specific, urgent question or decision to make, consultation might be the right starting point.
+If you have a simple and specific question or decision to make, consultation might be the right starting point.
 If you're feeling emotionally overwhelmed and want ongoing support, therapy would likely be more helpful.
 We can discuss this during the introduction call.

 • Can you work with people at all stages of dementia or Parkinson's?